GotoFinal/blog/_posts/2017-10-08-java-default-hashcode.md

 categories: [java]
 ---

-I see a lot of people asking in many places how default hashcode works?
+I see a lot of people asking in many places how default hashcode is implemented?

-And in many of that places someone did answer that this generated from memory address of given object, but this is kind of invalid, so I wanted to write something about it.
+And in many places I found answer that it is generated from memory address of given object, but this is kind of invalid, so I decided to write something about it.

 First, we should know how java handles default hashcode, if object does not override hashcode method java on first call to hashcode will generate special hashcode. (you can get it via `System.identityHashCode` too)
-But there is something interesting, java does not store that hashcode in some normal variable, or does not recalculate it on each usage but it does store it directly in object header.
+But there is something interesting about that, java does not store that hashcode in some normal variable, or does not recalculate it on each usage but instead java stores identity hashcode directly in object header!
-In source code of JVM we can find this nice comment:
+In source code of JVM we can find this nice comment about object header structure:
 ```
 // The markOop describes the header of an object.
 //